Arkit28/Software-Systems---Assignment1/README.md

 ## Develpment

+We successfully completed every task with both PE1 and PE2.
+In addition we also added basic directory stack functionality, with *dirs*, *popd* and *pushd* (without modifiers like -n) working as expected in a UNIX shell.

 For this project, we followed a sequential, divide and conquer methodology.
 Instead of working on the entire shell together, we structured the development into clear functional stages and implemented them one at a time.
 This ensured that each new feature was built on top of a previously tested feature.